AlexSabourinDev/IceBox/README.md

 - TODO: Move to new markdown file.
 - TODO: Flesh the rest of this out.

+### File And Folder Naming
+- Engine files will be prefixed with IB.
+- Top level engine folders will be prefixed with IB.
+- Sample and game files should not use the IB prefix.

 ### Naming
 - External variables will be upper camel cased.
 (MyVariable) This includes member variables, global variables and static variables.
 - Local variables will be lower camel cased. (myVariable) This includes local function variables and function arguments.